How much deposit do I need for a holiday let mortgage?

 A Second Home Mortgage will be suitable for this.

-As a furnished holiday let generating an income
+As a furnished holiday let generating a regular income

 If a property is a holiday home that an owner currently lets or intends to let to paying guests as holiday accommodation, then lenders will class this as a full holiday let property or business.